<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-The dsacls command is only available on a server with the Active Directory Domain Services role installed.
-Ensure the command is performed on a domain controller (DC).
+The dsacls command requires a server with the Active Directory Domain Services role installed, such as a domain controller.

-1. Run the command from an elevated command prompt.
-Open the command prompt as administrator to execute the dsacls command.
+1. Open the command prompt as administrator to execute the dsacls command.

 Examples: